 #1 – Create Backup of Existing Partition

-Following command will create a backup of entire partition /dev/sdb1 in /opt/sdb1.img file.
+The following command will create a backup of entire partition /dev/sdb1 and write to /backup/sdb1.img file.

 16064937+0 records in 16064937+0 records out 8225247744 bytes (8.2 GB) copied, 123.319 s, 66.7 MB/s